Scale Main Services Agreement

 3.1 Scale Intellectual Property.
-Except for the licenses expressly granted in this Agreement, this Agreement does not grant any rights and Scale owns and reserves all right, title, and interest in and to the Scale Technology.
-Scale grants Customer a worldwide, non-exclusive license for its End Users to access and use the Software Platform for Customer’s internal business purposes during the
+Except for the rights expressly granted in this Agreement, this Agreement does not grant any rights, and Scale owns and reserves all right, title, and interest in and to, the Scale Technology.
+Subject to Customer’s ongoing compliance with this Agreement, Scale agrees that Customer may use the Services in accordance with this Agreement during the Term.

 4. FEES AND PAYMENT

 4.1 Fees.
-Customer will pay Scale the fees for the Services based on (a) the pricing plan set forth in the Order Form (the "Pricing Plan") or (b) if the requests for Services have exceeded what is set forth in the Pricing Plan or if Customer does not have a Pricing Plan, Scale's then-current rates.
-All payments are due in U.S. dollars unless otherwise indicated on the Order Form or invoice.
-All fees set forth in a Pricing Plan must be consumed during the Service Term applicable to that Pricing Plan.
-All fees paid are non-refundable except as set forth in this Agreement and not subject to set-off.
+Customer will pay Scale the fees and charges for its use of the Services as described in an Order Form or in Customer’s Account, as applicable (the “Fees”).
+All payments are due in U.S. dollars unless otherwise indicated on an Order Form or an invoice.
+All Fees paid are non-refundable except as set forth in this Agreement and are not subject to set-off.

 4.2 Invoicing & Payment.
-Unless otherwise set forth in a Pricing Plan, all upfront and commitment fees described in a Pricing Plan will be invoiced in advance.
-Other fees, including overages not covered by a Pricing Plan, will be invoiced monthly in arrears unless otherwise set forth in an Order Form.
-All invoices issued under this Agreement are due and payable according to the payment terms in the Order Form, if applicable, or within fifteen (15) days from invoice send date.
-If Customer provides Scale with credit card information for payment, Customer acknowledges that an invoice may not be sent, and Customer authorizes Scale to charge the credit card for (a) fees incurred at Scale's then-current rates and (b) the Pricing Plan, including for any renewal Services Term.
-If the Customer requires the use of a purchase order or purchase order number, the Customer (a) must provide the purchase order number at the time of purchase and (b) agrees that any terms and conditions on a Customer purchase order will not apply to this Agreement and are void.
+If Customer elects to pay by credit card, debit card, or non-invoiced form of payment, Customer acknowledges that an invoice may not be sent, and Customer authorizes Scale to charge the payment method for Fees incurred.
+If Customer elects to pay by invoice (and Scale agrees), all Fees are due as stated in the invoice.
+If Customer requires the use of a purchase order or purchase order number, Customer (a) must provide the purchase order number at the time of purchase and (b) agrees that any terms and conditions on a Customer purchase order will not apply to this Agreement and are void.

 4.3 Disputes & Late Payments.
-Customer must dispute any invoiced fees within sixty (60) days of invoice send date.
+Customer must dispute any Fees within sixty (60) days of payment due date.
 Past due amounts are subject to a finance charge of 1.5% per month (or the highest rate permitted by law).
 Customer will be responsible for all reasonable expenses (including attorneys' fees) incurred by Scale in collecting past due amounts.
-If Customer's fees are past due, after providing five (5) days prior notice, Scale may suspend the Services.
+If Customer's Fees are past due, after providing five (5) days prior notice, Scale may suspend the Services.

 5. TERM AND TERMINATION